Intellectual Freedom/Social Responsibility Committee

 Congratulations to our first Civil Liberties Champion Award winner, Salem State University's Dr. Roopika Risam!
 Read more about her, her work in promoting equity and justice in the digital cultural record, and the award itself here; see also the Boston Globe's article about Dr. Risam and the award (Internet Archive link).

-Please join us at our Confronting Inequality Symposium on October 18, 2018, at Milton Public Library.
-Our special guests are Virginia Eubanks, Chris Collins, and our 2018 Civil Liberties Champion Award winner, Dr. Roopika Risam.
-There will also be a Civic Engagement Fair, with exhibitors sharing their ideas and undertakings with attendees.
-For more information and to register, visit our Symposium page.
+Thank you to all who joined us at our Confronting Inequality Symposium on October 18, 2018, at Milton Public Library.
+Our special guests were Virginia Eubanks, Chris Collins, and our 2018 Civil Liberties Champion Award winner, Dr. Roopika Risam.
+There was also a Civic Engagement Fair, where exhibitors shared their ideas and undertakings with attendees.
+For more information, visit our Symposium page.

 Workshops Offered for Staff Development and Training Days

 Are you looking for a low-cost, reality-based training for your front-line staff?
 Consider hiring an MLA trainer from the Intellectual Freedom/Social Responsibilities Committee.
 Training is $300 for a half-day program, plus mileage for the trainer(s).
 We offer two workshop options, both based on ALA training modules.
 These are introductory programs, focused on preparing your staff to better face the challenges of working with the public.

 All proceeds from these workshops benefit the Advocacy and Education efforts of the Massachusetts Library Association.

 Workshop 1: CUSTOMER SERVICE: Balancing Rights & Responsibilities